"I Am The Light"

 "In order for the light to shine so brightly," observed Francis Bacon (1561-1626), "the darkness must be present."

-Such a reductive either/or, black-versus-white view of human potential pervades most major religions, whose teachings to do-this-but-lordy!-not-that amount to simplistic cookbook recipes for earning your halo and joining the winner's circle in Paradise instead of, you know, the other place.
+Such a reductive either/or, black-versus-white view of human potential pervades most major religions, whose teachings to do-this-but-lordy!-not-that amount to simplistic cookbook recipes for earning your halo and joining the winner's circle in Paradise instead of dropping into, you know, the other place.
 We're talking top-down authority here, and you're either with us or against us: I am the light, or you can go to Hell.

 As an orthogonal counterpoint to this all-or-nothing thinking, the Vedantists of ancient India still offer the most sophisticated cosmological alternative to monotheism's insistence that light shall conquer darkness, period.